 By: Sharon Aron Baron

-A Congressman that was late, irrelevant questions posed to elected officials, a three-hour event to a bored, restless crowd of teens, plus, a trophy that was named after a city commissioner.
+A congressman who was late, irrelevant questions that were posed to elected officials, and the event exceeding three-hours to a bored, restless, crowd of teens.
 These were some of the complaints from the last Teen Political Forum that were brought up in a city commission workshop retreat.

-Although the event was held back in April, because of sunshine laws, city commissioners were unable to discuss the complaints that they received regarding the forum until all elected officials were in the same room.
+Although the event was held last April, because of sunshine laws, city commissioners were unable to discuss the complaints that they received regarding the annual forum until all elected officials were in the same room.
 On August 3, Mayor Skip Campbell addressed those concerns to Commissioner Larry Vignola who led the event.

 With over 1,500 students in attendance, one of the issues was the lack of faculty oversight.
-The event started 15 minutes late due to waiting for Congressman Deutch, then the Q & A didn’t begin until 30 minutes after the event began – for a total of 45 minutes or more the students were sitting in their seats before hearing from the panelists.
+The event started 15 minutes late due to a late Congressman Deutsch, then the Q & A didn’t begin until 30 minutes after the event began.
+This left a total of 45 minutes or more students sat in their seats before hearing from political panelists.
 One commissioner was booed while walking onstage, and after a three hour-long event, students had difficulties settling down or staying in their seats.

 Questions given to elected officials were not reviewed by an adult in advance, and Vignola said he chose not to review them in order to not have an advantage over the others.
 However, this gave some of the panelists bizarre questions.